thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 In the current space and coordinate system, $u$ is a vector of certain direction and length.
 The question is, what does $u$ look like in *another space and coordinate system?* In particular, how does $u$ look like from $v$'s perspective?
 A reasonable answer is just projecting $u$ onto $v$.

-*That makes sense.
-The projection is larger when $u$ is more aligned to $v$, and shrinks to zero when the two are not aligned at all (perpendicular).*
+*One way I can think of how this makes sense: the projection is larger when $u$ is more aligned to $v$, and shrinks to zero when the two are not aligned at all (perpendicular).*

 Bingo. **Changing in perspective** is the recurring theme in Linear Algebra.
 Much of Linear Algebra is concerned with studying how a certain object of interest (represented by a point) looks like under different perspectives (different spaces and coordinate systems).